 Install Google Chrome

 With the repository configured, install your preferred Chrome build.
-For most users, the Stable build is recommended:
+For most users, Stable is the right package:

 sudo apt install google-chrome-stable -y

-If you need other builds, install them using the corresponding package names:
+If you need another Google channel, install the matching package name:

 Beta (preview upcoming features, roughly 4-6 weeks ahead of Stable):